 P3435L16

-The transmitted spectrum shall be measured on data packets longer than 10 µs without the training fields.
+The transmitted spectrum shall be measured on data PPDUs longer than 10 µs without the training fields.

 P3436L57

-The description for CDMG PHY packet structure and related equations is the same as that contained in 20.3.5.1 (General).
+The description for CDMG PPDU structure and related equations is the same as that contained in 20.3.5.1 (General).

 P3438L28

-The preamble is the part of the PPDU that is used for packet detection, AGC, frequency offset estimation, synchronization, I/Q imbalance estimation, indication of modulation (SC), and channel estimation.
-The SFS field in the preamble enables the receiver to perform estimation and compensation for the packet in a time domain and frequency domain according to the STF.
+The preamble is the part of the PPDU that is used for PPDU detection, AGC, frequency offset estimation, synchronization, I/Q imbalance estimation, indication of modulation (SC), and channel estimation.
+The SFS field in the preamble enables the receiver to perform estimation and compensation for the PPDU in a time domain and frequency domain according to the STF.
 The format of the preamble consists of a Short Training field followed by a Channel Estimation field.
-Figure 24-2 (CDMG SC mode preamble) illustrates the SC packet preamble.
+Figure 24-2 (CDMG SC mode preamble) illustrates the SC mode preamble.

 …